webdev23/source_control_sentry/README.md

 <img src="https://raw.githubusercontent.com/webdev23/source_control_sentry/master/scs.png">

 Automatize your dev flow.
-Example, run a test script!<br>
+Example, run a test script at a file change!<br>
-Backup all files versions, while keeping an eye on the flow.<br>
+Backup files versions, while keeping an eye on the flow.<br>
 Exclude hidden git files.
-Works well on top of git.
-Exclude nohup.out as well.<br>
+Exclude vim and nano .swp files.
+Exclude nohup.out.<br>

 **By default, without parameters, the program starts to watch the current directory.
 And display file diffs at a change**.